elijahnyp/kbin-alternate-docker/README.md

   * the docker folder
   * Dockerfile
   * docker-compose.yml
-* unless leveraging S3 for media, the 'media' volume needs to be shared among all php containers.
+* if NOT leveraging S3 for media, the 'media' volume needs to be shared between caddy and php containers
   * S3 is only tested with private S3 compatible storage (minio tested so far) - but should work for official as well
+  * removing S3/minio from this setup isn't as staright forward as removing the values from env.

 ## Operational Considerations
 * caddy can't be scaled unless mercur is reconfigured to a cluster transport